Natural Variational Annealing for Multimodal Optimization: Simulation study

 \subsection{Mode-finding properties}

-We apply the Hessian-based version of NVA-GM and FS-NVA-GM (Algorithms~\ref{alg:snga_annealing_gaussian} and~\ref{alg:snga_annealing_utility}) to find the modes of several test functions.
+We apply the Hessian-based version of NVA-GM and FS-NVA-GM (Algorithms~\ref{alg:snga_annealing_gaussian} and~\ref{alg:snga_annealing_utility}) on two test functions: a symmetric Gaussian mixture in two dimensions and the four-dimensional Styblinski--Tang function.
 For FS-NVA-GM, we use the utility values based on the CMA-ES weights described in Appendix~\ref{sub:utility_values}.
 For simplicity, the same annealing schedules are used for both algorithms, even though their optimal annealing schedules might differ.
 Our algorithms fitting a mixture of $K$ components are compared against running $K$ independent instances of traditional Stochastic Gradient Ascent (parallel SGA, denoted by pSGA) and CMA-ES (parallel CMA-ES, denoted by pCMA-ES).

 \paragraph{Computational cost.} For all the algorithms considered, we set comparable numbers of evaluations for $\ell$ (or $\nabla \ell$, $\nabla^2 \ell$).
 For pSGA and NVA-GM, we use a mini-batch size $\tilde{B}$.
 For pCMA-ES and FS-NVA-GM, the same number of samples is used to compute the gradients, after truncation selection of level $\eta \in (0,1]$. pSGA requires $\tilde{B}KT$ evaluations of $\nabla \ell$.
 NVA-GM uses $\tilde{B}KT$ evaluations of $\ell$ for the mixture weight updates, which can also be used to update the means and precision matrices through the black-box estimators.
 If one wishes to use the derivatives of $\ell$ to compute the gradients, $\tilde{B}KT$ further evaluations of $\nabla \ell$, and possibly $\nabla^2 \ell$ are needed.
 For pCMA-ES and FS-NVA-GM, we increase the mini-batch size by a factor $\eta^{-1}$ compared to pSGA and NVA-GM, ensuring that the effective number of samples used to compute the gradients after truncation selection remains the same.
 Therefore, pCMA-ES and FS-NVA-GM require $\eta^{-1}\tilde{B}KT$ evaluations of $\ell$.
 Overall, the computational cost of all five algorithms is $O(\tilde{B}KT)$ evaluations of $\ell$ or its derivatives.